-We’ve noted that there were a few differences to how you expected product vision stage to occur.
-Was there anything else that jumped out at you, besides the need to create a product documentation, before you start development and to go through the UX / wireframing process?
+We’ve noted that there were a few differences to how you expected the product vision stage to occur.
+Was there anything else that jumped out at you, besides the need to create product documentation, before you start development and to go through the UX / wireframing process?

 Insight #8: Engage a really experienced UX engineer, they can add huge amounts of value to your Product very quickly